Indominuz18/CMPT-419-Project/README.md

 The feature extraction stage:
 - Loads each audio file and resamples to a consistent rate
 - Extracts mel spectrograms, MFCCs, and prosodic features
+- Labels audio clips based on heuristics or annotations
 - Saves processed features to disk for training

 ### Model Training